All you need to know to plan the perfect vacation in Ireland with kids: practical tips and advice from an Ireland resident and mum of 2

 P is for Paddy’s Day

-Ireland National Day is the 17th of March.
 On this day, the country celebrates his patron Saint St Patrick: schools and offices close, people wear funny hats and shamrocks and the streets of many towns and villages fill up with parades and celebrations, popular with locals and tourists alike.

-St Patrick’s day is also a day when consumption of alcohol is high.
-If travelling with kids, I recommend you avoid travelling on St Patrick’s day or the day immediately after as the roads are, sadly, unsafe due to drunk driving.
+If traveling with kids, I recommend you avoid traveling on St Patrick’s day or the day immediately after as the roads are, sadly, unsafe due to drunk driving.

-If you are in Ireland on this day, my recommendation is to pick a smaller town and stay put for a couple of days, enjoying the local festivities: village parades are usually the most enjoyable and colourful (we often go to the one in Wicklow)
+If you are in Ireland on this day, my recommendation is to pick a smaller town and stay put for a couple of days, enjoying the local festivities.

 Q is for Questions

-Irish people are known for being friendly and talkative.
-They are also, in general, happy to help with directions and advice.
-If staying in a B&B or local home, don’t be shy about asking questions to your hosts and they are guaranteed to recommend you the best food, attractions and local pubs in their area!
+If staying in a B&B or local home, don’t be shy about asking questions to your hosts and they are guaranteed to recommend you the best food, attractions and hidden gems in your area!

 R is for Road Trip

-The best way to visit Ireland is to plan a road trip.
-Distances in Ireland are not long but much smaller, country roads can be slow.
 If you can, I would suggest spending at least 10 days in Ireland and, ideally two weeks.
-You can find my favourite Ireland road trip itinerary here
+You can find my favorite Ireland road trip itinerary here

 S is for Surfing

 Ireland’s northerly location may not immediately conjure up the idea of surfing beaches but the country has some amazing surfing spots, many of them suitable for kids.
-Among the best ones, there are the stunning beaches of Donegal, in the North West of Ireland and in Co Clare.

 T is for Tea

-You may think Guinness is the Irish National Drink but this is not what you will be offered in an Irish home.
 Rather, what you will be offered is tea: hot, milky and often accompanied by cake, it is the lubricant of most social interactions and something you should always accept.

 U is for UNESCO

-Ireland appears on the Unesco list of World heritage sites with two historically meaningful location: The complex of Brú na Bóinne (counting the prehistorical sites of Newgrange, Dowth and Knowth in Ireland ancient East) and the monastic complex Skellig Micheal.
+Ireland appears on the Unesco list of World heritage sites with two historically meaningful locations: The complex of Brú na Bóinne (counting the prehistorical sites of Newgrange, Dowth and Knowth in Ireland ancient East) and the monastic complex Skellig Micheal.

 While Skellig Michael is not suitable for kids, I highly recommend a trip to Newgrange as suitable for all ages: just make sure you book in advance as entry is strictly regulated.
-You can find our guide to the Boyne Valley and the Newgrange area here.

 Knowth (in this photo) was, for me, the most beautiful of the three megalithic sites of the Boyne valley: less evocative than Dowth, I found it aesthetically elegant and not as overwhelmed by tourists as nearby Newgrange